petopet7/MK_Docs-1/docs/index.md

 ## Getting Started
 To get started with this package, clone the repository and install the required dependencies.
 Detailed instructions are provided in the user guide below.

-## Contributions
-Contributions to this package are welcome.
-Please refer to the contributing guidelines for more information.